TobiasIpsen/TobiasIpsen/README.md

 # About Me

-I'm Tobias, a young CS student with a background as an FX Artist.
-I'm passionate about merging art with technology and creating innovative solutions.
-I love tackling challenges and developing new ideas that push the boundaries of what's possible.
+Hey there! 👋 I'm Tobias, a CS student with a background as an FX Artist working in VFX.
+I enjoy merging creative thinking with technical solutions.
+This GitHub is where I share my projects and experiments in CS and visual arts.